 It is also likely unsafe to use the root, bark or flowers of moringa if you are pregnant.
 Chemicals in the root, bark, and flowers can make the uterus contract, and this might cause a miscarriage.
 Moringa is sometimes used to increase breast milk production.

 Moringa has diverse utilization in cooking based on its regional distribution.
 Edible parts of the plant include the whole leaves (leaflets, stalks, and stems); the immature, green fruits or seed pods; the fragrant flowers; and the young seeds and roots.

-    The young, slender fruits, commonly known as “drumsticks”, are prepared as a culinary vegetable.
+The young, slender fruits, commonly known as “drumsticks” used to prepare culinary vegetables.
 Often cut into shorter lengths and stewed in curries and soups.
-The taste is described as reminiscent of asparagus, with a hint of green beans, though sweeter, from the immature seeds contained inside.
+The taste is reminiscent of asparagus, with a hint of green beans, though sweeter, from the immature seeds contained inside.

 Drumstick curries are commonly prepared by boiling immature pods to the wanted level of tenderness in a mixture of coconut milk and spices (such as poppy or mustard seeds).
 The fruit is a common ingredient in dals and lentil soups, such as drumstick dal and sambar, where it is pulped first, then simmered with other vegetables and spices like turmeric and cumin.
 Mashed drumstick pulp commonly features in bhurta, a mixture of lightly fried or curried vegetables.

 Because the outer skin is tough and fibrous, drumsticks chewed to extract the juices and nutrients, with the remaining fibrous material discarded.
 Others describe a slightly different method of sucking out the flesh and tender seeds and discarding the tube of skin.